Table of Contents

 Test Match Draws in the Mid-2020s

 When the West Indies and South Africa drew the first test match of their series in August 2024, it broke a world record.
-This was the first draw game in 28 tests around the world, and that was the longest streak of wins and losses in the history of cricket.
+This was the first drawn game in 28 tests around the world, and that was the longest streak of wins and losses in the history of cricket.

 Rain in Guyana played its part, and the run proves that draws are slipping out of the game.
 With test cricket being played at such a faster pace in the modern day, we might be updating that record once again before too long.